Skip to main content

 August 1, 2015

-• What will the conditions be on site?
+• How will the conditions be on site?

-• Will we be able to enter the country safely with the goods we brought with us (medicines, seeds, Clothes , lamps and mosquito nets)?
+• Will we be able to enter well with our goods brought with us (medication, seeds, Clothes , lamps and mosquito nets)?

-• Will it be possible to exchange money without major problems?
+• Will the change of money be done without any major problems?

-• How do we get to the village with the material we brought with us and, above all, the material that still needs to be obtained?
+• How do we get into the village with the material brought with us and above all the material to be worn?

 It's starting!

-When checking in at Zurich Airport, we were able to drop off our six pieces of luggage without any problems.
-The permitted 60kg is reached exactly in our favor when weighing; Our hand luggage weighing over 7kg is also accepted.
-The first hurdle has been overcome and our nervousness has subsided somewhat.
-14 hours later we set foot on Nepalese soil.
-All of our luggage is on the conveyor belt and we leave the airport relieved.
-Our friend Narayan is already waving to us and hanging flower chains around our necks as a welcome gift.
-During the taxi ride to the hotel the first collapsed buildings appear, but you can also clearly see that everyday life has already returned.
+At check-in at Zurich Airport, we can give up our six luggage without any problems.
+The permitted 60kg are reached exactly when weighing in our favor; Our hand luggage with over 7kg is also accepted.
+The first hurdle has been taken and our nervousness is somewhat.
+14 hours later we enter Nepalese soil.
+All of our luggage is on the roller tape and we leave the airport relieved.
+Our friend Narayan is already waving to us and hanging flower chains around our neck as a welcome gift.
+The first buildings collapsed during the taxi ride to the hotel showed up, but you can also clearly see that everyday life is already back.

 Adventurous journey